SSDBM/2021/index.md

 SSDBM 2021 will be hosted by the University of South Florida at Tampa, Florida, USA, and will continue the tradition of past SSDBM meetings in providing a stimulating environment to encourage discussion, fellowship, and exchange of ideas.
 SSDBM 2021 aims at soliciting original ideas on Database Systems Support of statistical and scientific applications including challenges and opportunities, concepts and applications, and future trends.
 This year, the focus is on Database System Support of AI/Machine Learning/Data Mining.
 Topics from other areas of data management, databases, and information systems are welcome, as long as the submitted work is original, unpublished, and not being considered for publication anywhere else.

-The Proceedings of SSDBM 2021 will be published in the ACM format.
+The Proceedings of SSDBM 2021 will be published by ACM – International Conference Proceedings Series (ICPS) and will be available in the ACM Digital Library.
 The best papers will be considered for publication in the Distributed and Parallel Databases (DAPD) – An International Journal of Data Science, Engineering, and Management, Springer, ISSN: 0926-8782 (pending).
 We solicit research papers, long (12 pages) and short (4 pages), and demo papers (4 pages).